The Ultimate Guide to French Craft Beer in Provence: Top Breweries, Local Hops & Herbs

 They also seem pretty flexible with events, as I heard they can even privatize the space for parties or gatherings.
 It’s nice to know there are options like that available.

-If you’re in the area and curious about local brews, I’d say it’s definitely worth checking out.
-They also distribute their beers to stores around Aix-Marseille, so you might even find them closer to home.
+If you’re around and kind of curious about the local brews, I’d say it’s definitely worth a quick look, as one of the really standout artisan breweries Provence has to show.
+They also distribute their beers to nearby shops across Aix-Marseille, so you might end up finding them closer to home, too.

 My Final Thoughts on Provencal Brews